tonguwin/tedx_new/README.md

 4. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
 5. Set up the divs/skeleton for this for content to be entered (Todd will handle this)

 ### Events
-1. Create Events folder in Components - one jsx and one css file
-2. File imported, routing name set in App2.js and place on NavBar
-3. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
-4. (DONE) Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
-5. Create a skeleton for the main events page
-6. Create a skeleton for individual event pages

-### Sponsors
-1. Top title that simply reads 'Sponsors' at the top, equipped with the same CSS as the 'About Us' title on the About page
-2. 'Current sponsors' implemented after the title of the page
-3. Title cards to represent sponsors, can be pulled from About Us page
-### About

-1. (NOT CODE) start to gather a list of each member and create a google forms to gather bios/fun facts/links
-2. DONE: Make the 'TEDx' in the 'What is TEDxUCSD?' red.
-This can definitely be googled/stackoverflowed and done easily
-3. Once data is gathered, input/replace data in the data.json file!

-### Blog

-1. Create Blog folder in Components - one jsx and one css file
-2. File imported, routing name set in App2.js and place on NavBar
-3. Top title that simply reads 'Blogs' at the top, equipped with the same CSS as the 'About Us' title on the About page
-4. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
-5. Set up the divs/skeleton for this for content to be entered (Todd will handle this)

-### Events

-1. Create a new folder under the Events folder, for individual events to be (will be empty for now)
+1. (DONE) Create a new folder under the Events folder, for individual events to be (will be empty for now)
-2. DONE: Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
+2. (DONE) Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
 3. Fix CSS for the 2020 in the circular box
-3. Create a skeleton for the main events page (how rows/columns will be organized)
+3. (DONE) Create a skeleton for the main events page (how rows/columns will be organized)
-4. Create a skeleton for individual event pages (how rows/columns will be organized)
+4. (DONE) Create a skeleton for individual event pages (how rows/columns will be organized)

 (While doing the following three sections, please refer to the figma for reference, they should all be pretty similar so once you do one, the rest should be a piece of cake)

-#### Main Conference
+#### Main Conference (DONE)
-1. Add picture into given column, play around with CSS to make a neat box
+1. (DONE) Add picture into given column, play around with CSS to make a neat box
-2. Add general description (some CSS will come to work here as well, feel free to make a new CSS for general descriptions under Events.css)
+2. (DONE) Add general description (some CSS will come to work here as well, feel free to make a new CSS for general descriptions under Events.css)
-3. Create two separate buttons under general description (please refer to Figma)
+3. (DONE) Create two separate buttons under general description (please refer to Figma)

-#### Salon
+#### Salon (DONE)
 The following directions will be for both our upcoming salon, "Your Gravity"
-1. Add picture into given column, play around with CSS to make a neat box
+1. (DONE) Add picture into given column, play around with CSS to make a neat box
-2. Add general description (some CSS will come to work here as well, feel free to make a new CSS for general descriptions under Events.css)
+2. (DONE) Add general description (some CSS will come to work here as well, feel free to make a new CSS for general descriptions under Events.css)

-#### Info-Sesh
+#### Info-Sesh (DONE)
 The following directions will be for our last info session - "Shift, Enter"
-1. Add picture into given column, play around with CSS to make a neat box
+1. (DONE) Add picture into given column, play around with CSS to make a neat box
-2. Add general description (some CSS will come to work here as well, feel free to make a new CSS for general descriptions under Events.css)
+2. (DONE) Add general description (some CSS will come to work here as well, feel free to make a new CSS for general descriptions under Events.css)

 ### Sponsors